Therapeutic Technology

 A recumbent cross trainer that sets an unparalleled standard for total body exercise in a comfortable seated position.

-• It works all major muscle groups and gives an effective cardiovascular workout
+- Works all major muscle groups and gives an effective cardiovascular workout

 Biodex Balance System